NCBI-Codeathons/nds1-team-2-design-package/README.md

 - Roboto has been installed as the default font.
 - Color themes follow the NCBI specification at https://www.ncbi.nlm.nih.gov/style-guide/basics/colors/

+A live demo of all components included in the design package can be accessed at https://ncbi-codeathons.github.io/nds1-team-2-design-package/.

+Note that Github Pages deployments need to be active on the `gh-pages` branch for this to be accessible, otherwise this will show a 404.

 ## Requirements

 - Node.js (v16.x.x)